OWASP/www-project-noir/index.md

 ![](assets/images/preview.jpg)

 ## Key Features

-- Identify API endpoints and parameters from source code.
+- Extract API endpoints and parameters from source code.
-- Support various source code languages and frameworks.
+- Support multiple languages and frameworks.
-- Provide analysts with technical information and security issues identified during source code analysis.
+- Uncover security issues with detailed analysis and rule-based passive scanning.
-- Friendly pipeline & DevOps integration, offering multiple output formats (JSON, YAML, OAS spec) and compatibility with tools like curl and httpie.
+- Integrate seamlessly with DevOps pipelines and tools like curl, ZAP, and Caido.
-- Friendly Offensive Security Tools integration, allowing usage with tools such as ZAP and Caido, Burpsuite.
+- Deliver clear, actionable results in formats like JSON, YAML, and OAS.
-- Generate elegant and clear output results.
+- Enhance endpoint discovery with AI for unfamiliar frameworks and hidden APIs.

 ## Road Map
 We plan to expand the range of supported programming languages and frameworks, and to increase accuracy.